-One of the most enticing destinations in South America is the Galapagos Islands, a string of fascinating islands and islets off the coast of Ecuador that are enriched with culture, activities, friendly people, and astounding natural beauty and diversity.
-The Galapagos Islands plays host to a variety of educational programs that accommodate many different majors.
+One of the most enticing destinations in South America is the Galapagos Islands, a string of fascinating volcanic islands and islets off the coast of Ecuador that are enriched with culture, activities, friendly people, and astounding natural beauty and diversity.
+From land iguanas to tortoises to blue-footed boobies and hundreds of other species, you might just feel like you’re on a different planet while you’re here!
+Why not study abroad in the Galapagos Islands, which plays host to a variety of educational programs that accommodate many different majors?!

-Modes of transportation are abundant in the Galapagos Islands, depending upon if you want to stay and explore one island, or if you would like to island-hop.
+Modes of transportation are abundant in the Galapagos Islands, depending upon if you want to stay and explore one island or if you would like to hop multiple islands.
 The most popular modes of inter-island transportation include buses, taxis, and bicycles.
 The transportation system in Galapagos Islands makes it easy to travel from one island to another.
 They offer water taxis, boats, and a local airline called Emetebe.
-However, make sure to book your tickets a day or two before departure.

 There is no need to worry about converting money because Ecuador accepts U.S. currency, including coins.
 Be sure to carry some small bills for tipping and coins for exact amounts, otherwise they will round to the next dollar, as coins are a rare find in Ecuador.
 Credit cards are accepted as well in the Galapagos Islands.

 Your time studying abroad in the Galapagos Islands will truly be a once-in-a-lifetime experience, so make sure you do ample research before you go to know exactly what you should pack and what you’ll want to see; bring insect repellant and sunscreen, take plenty of pictures while you’re there, and take small ships to see places that big ships can’t — there may be choppier waters (nausea medication can help), but there will also be less waiting times.